Updated: May 2

 Example: Are you still scheduling your services in outlook or google?
 While those tools work great early on, as you become more successful, they often start causing more harm than good.
 Perhaps it is time to look for a scheduler system that offers up some automation or route planning functions?

-2. Do roles need to be redefined?
+2. Do roles need to be more clearly defined?

 Success will undoubtedly lead to your phone ringing more often.
 If, for example, your receptionist also posts on Facebook or plans events, then likely one of those sub-tasks will suffer since more time will be allocated to answering calls.
 Splitting out those tasks to new positions could be a solution.